luboslenco/add_mesh_LowPolyFactory/docs.md

 ![](images/water1.jpg)

-Select 'Add'->'Mesh'->'Water' to add water to terrain.
+Select 'Add'->'Mesh'->'Low Poly'->'Water' to add water to terrain.
 Set type to 'Plane' or 'Sphere'.
 Enable displace to add waves or keep it off for still water.

 #### Grass

 ![](images/grass1.jpg)

-Select 'Add'->'Mesh'->'Grass'.
+Select 'Add'->'Mesh'->'Low Poly'->'Grass'.
 The grass is generated blade by blade, to ensure uniqueness of each object.
 If you need to place lots of blades, use populate feature described below or Blender particle systems.

 For each blade, specify scale, length, grow scale and grow direction.